 4) Reduced inflammation.
 Observations over the years clearly indicate that wounds and injuries heal faster when the body is grounded, and that the common signs of inflammation are reduced or eliminated.

-The new study helps explain also the results of an informal survey conducted at a 2012 women’s wellness conference.
+The 2014 study helps explain also the results of an informal survey conducted at a women’s wellness conference two years earlier.
 The 100 women in attendance had filled out a questionnaire before and after one hour of grounding while seated during a lecture in the conference hall.
 When their answers were totaled up, about 75 percent or more reported that after grounding they had a better mood, more energy, and an improved complexion radiating more vitality and color.
 Here are the results of that survey.

 In 2015, we received this feedback from a 56-year-old mother: “I went out to supper last week with an old friend, a facial reconstruction surgeon.
 He asked if I had had a ‘makeover’ or surgery as I looked about 35.
 My face is so much more youthful that even I have to constantly check in the mirror.
 Where did those wrinkles go?”